Semiparametric Bayesian Difference-in-Differences: Theory for Doubly Robust Bayesian Method

 where $ b_{0,\eta}:= \mathbb{P}_n[(m_0-m_{\eta})\gamma_0]$. \end{theorem} Theorem \ref{thm:BvM} shows that, under double-robust smoothness conditions, the BvM theorem holds only up to a ``bias term" $b_{0,\eta}$, which depends on the unknown conditional mean $m_0$.
-This biased posterior makes the BvM not feasible in practice.
-We also emphasize that the derivation of this result is different to the BvM results in \cite{BLY2022}, as we need to control the denominator in the asymptotic expansions.
+This biased posterior makes the BvM infeasible in practice.
+We also emphasize that the derivation of this result is different from the results in \cite{BLY2022}, as we need to control the denominator in the asymptotic expansions.

-\begin{remark}[Comparison of Bias in ATE/ATT Posteriors] \cite{BLY2022} showed that, for inference on the ATE in the cross-sectional case, the BvM holds only for a biased posterior under double robust smoothness conditions, see also Remark \ref{rem:debias:ate}.
+\begin{remark}[Comparison of Bias in ATE/ATT Posteriors] \cite{BLY2022} showed that, for inference on the ATE in the cross-sectional case, the BvM holds for a biased posterior under double-robust smoothness conditions, see also Remark \ref{rem:debias:ate}.
 This ``bias term'' is closely related to the influence function of the ATE, which takes the following form

 where $\bar{m}_0(\cdot)=m_0(1, \cdot)-m_0(0, \cdot)$, $\bar{m}_\eta(\cdot)=m_\eta(1, \cdot)-m_\eta(0, \cdot)$, and the Riesz representer $\gamma_0^{ATE}$ as given in the ATE case, see \cite{BLY2022}.
 Referring to the influence function of the ATT, we can also express it in terms of the conditional mean $m_{0}(D,X)$ involving both treated and control groups, cf. Equation (8.5) in \cite{vanderLaan2011tl}.
 Therefore, we have the following expression for the bias term in the ATT case: